Shopify/polaris/polaris.shopify.com/content/content/error-messages.md

 Banner heading

 - Use a colon to introduce the list.
 - Make the heading instructional.
-Don’t just call out that there are {x} number of errors.
+Don’t just call out that there are \{x\} number of errors.

 Banner body text